plan-net/core4/README.md

-core4os takes care of everything that is essential to using and operating such a distributed system, from central logging and configuration to deployment, all while scaling to hundreds of servers, allowing for rapid progress from development to production deployment and even enabling the developer to deploy a HTTP API quickly based on the output of the data-processing, which provides a shortcut for creating beautiful, frontend applications.
+core4os takes care of everything that is essential to using and operating such a distributed system, from central logging and configuration to deployment, all while scaling to hundreds of servers, allowing for rapid progress from development to production deployment and even enabling the developer to deploy an HTTP API quickly based on the output of the data-processing, which provides a shortcut for creating beautiful, frontend applications.